ccao-data/data-architecture/dbt/seeds/ccao/docs.md

 {% docs seed_pin_test %}
 Table containing a set of PINs used for various pipeline and valuation tests.
-Mainly includes unusual PINs such as PINs with multiple cards (dwellings) _and_ an associated tieback (proration).
+Mainly includes PINs with unusual situations, such as those with multiple cards (dwellings) _and_ an associated tieback (proration).
+The Data Department uses this as a repository of PINs for testing views, models, and applications.

 The possible values for `test_type` include:

 - `class_change`
 - `incorrect_char`